 The cytotoxic T cells help with pathogen removal.
 They recognise and bind to the antigens expressed by pathogens via MHC I molecules.
 Upon binding to the antigen/pathogen the cytotoxic T cell releases a variety of mediators to destroy the pathogen.

-The T helper cells release a variety of cytokines which activate cytotoxic T cells and macrophages and induce B cell differentiation into plasma cells to produce antigen specific antibodies.
-These antibodies help to fight the infection through binding to the antigen.
+The T helper cells release a variety of cytokines that activate cytotoxic T cells and macrophages and induce B cell differentiation into plasma cells to produce antigen-specific antibodies.
+These antibodies help to fight the infection by binding to the antigen.
 Once bound, the antibody prevents the antigen from binding to other targets and also facilitates antigen recognition and removal.

 Secondary Exposure